HangingBallsack/Notes/INF226_notes.md

 - User accepting a bad certificate
 - Downgrade to plaintext HTTP
 - Old HTTP bookmarks
-**Note:** if your domain is on the preload lsit, you cannot change back to HTTP - clients will no longer accept it
+**Note:** if your domain is on the preload list, you cannot change back to HTTP - clients will no longer accept it

 ## **Stream ciphers and Message Authentication Codes**